 You can’t go wrong with good, cost effective camping gear.
 Getting out and enjoying the outdoors is important.
 Before we bought our current tent we shopped around, asked questions and compared prices.

-And prices they vary extremely depending on what you need and where you shop.
+And prices on camping gear can vary extremely depending on what you need and where you shop.
 Note to self a 4 man tent is never a 4 man tent when your husband is over 6 feet tall.

-Depending on where you camp you may need more gear.
+Depending on where you camp you may need more gear or less gear.
 In our house we stock gear for backcountry winter camping and simple summer getting outdoors camping.
 The gear varies considerably.

 And sunscreen, this is the one thing my husband always forgets, or brings it and forgets to use it.